uzairname/template/README.md

 # Setup

-These instructions are for MacOS

 ## One time:

 Create a Supabase, Cloudflare, Terraform Cloud, and Sentry account.

-## Once per project:

-### Clone Template

-Clone the template.
-Create a new repo if making a separate project.

-### Set Github Secrets
+Save the following variables somewhere:

 Add the following variables to github actions.
 They can be the same across projects: